aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/ranges/get/get-named-ranges-inside-the-workbook/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/GetNamedRanges) defines a publicly accessible programming interface that lets you perform REST interactions directly from a web browser.

-You can use the cURL command‑line tool to call Aspose.Cells web services.
+You can use the cURL command-line tool to call Aspose.Cells web services.
 The example below demonstrates how to retrieve named ranges using cURL.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}